focusaurus/peterlyons.com-zola/content/problog/2021-04-squeezebox-keyboard.md

 The height of each column is controlled in parameterized CAD for the front/back walls so to adjust that you dial the parameters and print a new wall.
 Each column has a custom shelf height supporting it, essentially.

 For near/far adjustment, each finger column is on slots that provide about 15mm of movement for each finger independently.
-Tweak with the bolts slighly loose until it fits perfectly then tighten the bolts and you're set.
+Tweak the positions with the bolts slightly loose until it fits perfectly then tighten the bolts and you're set.

 The thumb cluster can be raised/lowered by printing different length standoff cylinder.
 It's placement left/right and near/far is adjusted by way of the grid of threaded insert holes.
 I've only tried 2 positions so far so I only bothered installing the threaded inserts in 2 of the holes, but in theory each of those little circular holes below the thumb cluster could house a threaded insert.